tytydraco/yessleep/out/Are_You_Proud_of_Everything_You_Have_Done_in_Your_Life.md

 "But are you the good guys?"

-"Does it matter?
+"We are all fighting for what we believe in.
 You mentioned survival of the fittest.
 Accepting this offer would be to your advantage."

 "Why me?"